Ruslana Korshunova: Death

-Experts did not find any traces of someone else's skin underneath her nails.
-Korshunova's mother, Valentina Kutenkova does not believe in her daughter's suicide.
-"She told me about her work problems about a year ago.
+Her body was returned to Russia and buried at Khovanskoye Cemetery in Moscow.
+Her mother does not believe that her daughter committed suicide, saying "She told me about her work problems about a year ago.
 She said that she wanted to quit the modeling career.
 Everything was fine with her recently though.
-If she had problems at work, she would have told me", she said.
+If she had problems at work, she would have told me".